paytonrodman/paytonrodman.github.io/content/resource/grad-FAQ/before/research.md

 In the US, you may refer to all teaching staff at a university by the title {{< hl >}}Professor{{< /hl >}}, which can be shortened to {{< hl >}}Prof.{{< /hl >}}, regardless of whether that person holds a PhD or not.
 When someone does hold a PhD then you can refer to them as {{< hl >}}Dr.{{< /hl >}} You are unlikely to offend if you get it wrong between these two because neither one is inherently "better" than the other, and people with doctorates often ask to be referred to as Prof.

-In many other countries, the {{< hl >}}Professor{{< /hl >}} title is reserved for those whose _job title_ is that of a Professor as it is a distinguished group and considered a higher position than {{< hl >}}Dr{{< /hl >}}.
-You _may_ offend if you get this wrong, particularly if you use Dr (a lower title) where you should have used Prof., but offense should be rare and if someone is truly offended at this mistake then you probably don't want to intern under them anyway.
+In many other countries, the {{< hl >}}Professor{{< /hl >}} title is reserved for those whose _job title_ is that of a Professor.
+Note that in the UK diagram above, Professor is the highest position available, unlike in the US.
+You _may_ offend if you get this wrong, particularly if you use Dr where you should have used Prof., but offense should be rare and if someone is truly offended at this mistake then you probably don't want to intern under them anyway.

 **Do not use Mr/Mrs/Ms/Miss/Sir/Madam/Mx**.
-Firstly, you're almost certainly emailing someone who holds a PhD and so the honorific should be Dr in recognition of that.
+Firstly, you're almost certainly emailing someone who holds a PhD.
 Secondly, almost all options (Mr/Mrs/Ms/Miss/Sir/Madam) are inherently gendered, and for women many common options are based on marital status (Mrs/Miss).
 Both of these things are personal and you should not assume them based on perceived gender or age.
-For women in particular, where you are often less well-respected than your male colleagues by default, being referred to as Miss or Mrs can be incredibly offensive.
-Don't do it.
+For women in particular, where you are often less well-respected than your male colleagues by default, being referred to as Miss or Mrs can be offensive.
 If someone wants to be referred to using one of the above titles, or by their first name or a nickname, they will ask you to do so.
-When in doubt, use the higher title (e.g. Dr or Prof) and allow the person to correct you if they would prefer Mr, Ms, or Mx.
+When in doubt, use the higher title (e.g. Dr or Prof) and allow the person to correct you if they would prefer something else.

 ### Is it better to stay with one group for a long time or to work with multiple groups for short periods?